Morry28/noqq/README.md

-# noqq
-No query query data chat for fraction of normal cost
-# NOQQ (No Query Query) v0.1
+# NOQQ (No Query Query) v0.1.12 - UNSTABLE VERSION
+Only supports .csv for now

 **Intelligent queries at fractions of a penny instead of dollars.**